-At the UC Berkeley College of Natural Resources, students enjoy a small-college experience at the world’s greatest public university.
-CNR’s nine undergraduate majors , sponsored by four academic departments, are multidisciplinary programs that encompass the natural and social sciences, with a strong commitment to undergraduate teaching and flexible, integrative approaches.
+At the UC Berkeley Rausser College of Natural Resources, students enjoy a small-college experience at the world’s greatest public university.
+Rausser’s nine undergraduate majors, sponsored by four academic departments, are multidisciplinary programs that encompass the natural and social sciences, with a strong commitment to undergraduate teaching and flexible, integrative approaches.

-"One of the best parts about being in CNR is that there’s no ivory tower here.
+"One of the best parts about being in the College is that there’s no ivory tower here.
 We do basic research in labs and in the field, but it’s directed to real-world problems."— Vincent Resh, Professor of Environmental Science, Policy & Management

 Conservation & Resource Studies is an individualized interdisciplinary program for students interested in environmental issues and interaction among natural resources, population, energy, technology, societal institutions, and cultural values.

 Environmental Economics and Policy explores aspects of economic and political institutions that affect the development and management of natural resources and the environment.